ElectricRCAircraftGuy/eRCaGuy_analogReadXXbit/README.md

+#THIS LIBRARY IS IN THE PROCESS OF BEING UPGRADED.
+IT MAY NOT CURRENTLY BE IN A WORKING CONDITION, THOUGH THE [ONE ON GUMROAD HERE](https://gumroad.com/l/eRCaGuy_NewAnalogRead) IS.

 **FOR THE LATEST CODE, CHANGE THE "branch" DROPDOWN MENU ABOVE TO "Version_2", AND DOWNLOAD MY Version_2 CODE INSTEAD! ~GS 19 Feb.
 2015**

 ##License: GPLv3 or later (ignore whatever the files say; it is GPLv3)